Constrained Co-evolutionary Metamorphic Differential Testing for Autonomous Systems with an Interpretability Approach: Problem and Challenges

-The primary problem to be addressed in this research is the development of an automatic, effective, and time-efficient system-level testing methodology for an updated \gls{as} to identify scenarios where its behavior has improved or declined compared to the original version.
+This motivating example highlights the need for an automated, effective, and time-efficient system-level testing methodology that systematically identifies scenarios in which the behavior of an updated \gls{as} has improved or declined relative to the original version, thereby supporting repeated, continuous testing throughout the system's development lifecycle.